-Using ON1 Effects 2018 with Adobe® Photoshop®
+Using ON1 Effects 2019 with Adobe® Photoshop®

-When you edit an image sent from Photoshop to ON1 Effects 2018, you are editing Photoshop's currently selected layer.
+When you edit an image sent from Photoshop to ON1 Effects 2019, you are editing Photoshop's currently selected layer.
 By default, Effects makes a copy of the layer, so your original layer is saved, unless it is a Smart Object (see below).
-If you'd like to change this preference, see the Plug-Ins section of the Preferences window.
+If you'd like to change this preference, see the Plug-Ins section of the Preferences window on page 74.

-Effects is accessible from within Photoshop in two ways, from the File > Automate menu, and from the Filter > ON1 menu.
-Either option does the same thing: sends the currently selected layer to Effects.
+ON1 Effects 2019 is accessible from within Photoshop in two ways, from the File > Automate menu, and from the Filter > ON1 menu.